hmrc/pillar2-service-guide/source/documentation/index.md

 </tr>
 <tr>
 <td><strong>IIR</strong> - Income Inclusion Rule</td>
-<td>One of the 3 Pillar 2 rules.
+<td>One of the three Pillar 2 rules.
 If the country where the profits are located does not accept the tax, then the country where the company is headquartered will receive the tax.</td>
 </tr>
 <tr>
 <td><strong>MTT</strong> - Multinational Topup Tax</td>